nextgendevs03/oriana-order-tracking/api/docs/AUTHORIZATION_IMPLEMENTATION.md

 │                                                                              │
 │  What We Built                                                               │
 │  ═════════════                                                               │
-│  • Backend endpoint to fetch user permissions                                │
-│  • Redux slice to store permissions                                          │
+│  • Backend login endpoint includes permissions in response                   │ │  • Redux authSlice stores permissions from login                              │
 │  • Hooks for permission checks in logic                                      │
 │  • Wrapper components for declarative permission checks                      │
 │                                                                              │
 │  How It Works                                                                │
 │  ════════════                                                                │
 │  1.
 User logs in successfully                                                │
 │  2.
-Frontend calls GET /api/auth/permissions                                 │
-│  3.
-Backend queries all permissions for user's roles                         │ │  4.
-Permissions stored in Redux as string array                              │ │  5.
-Components use usePermission() or <Can> to check                         │ │  6.
-UI shows/hides based on permissions                                      │
+Login API response includes permissions (permission codes)               │ │  3.
+Permissions stored in Redux (authSlice) as string array                  │ │  4.
+Components use usePermission() or <Can> to check                        │ │  5.
+UI shows/hides based on permission codes                                  │
 │                                                                              │
 │  Key Components                                                              │
 │  ══════════════                                                              │
-│  • usePermission('user:create')     → returns boolean                        │
+│  • usePermission('users_create')     → returns boolean                      │
 │  • usePermissions(['a', 'b'])       → all required                           │
 │  • useAnyPermission(['a', 'b'])     → any required                           │
 │  • <Can permission="...">           → wrapper component                      │